isabella232/data-workbench.en-1/help/home/c-adobe-data-workbench-dashboard/c-making-selections-within-the-dashboard/c-determining-whats-selected.md

 ---
 description: There are two ways to determine which selections have been made within a dashboard.
-seo-description: There are two ways to determine which selections have been made within a dashboard.
-seo-title: Determining What's Selected
 solution: Analytics
 title: Determining What's Selected
 topic: Data workbench